Bee on green milkweed (asclepias viridis)

 These native flowers extend bloom seasons and create a true pollinator habitat.

-Troubleshooting: Why Milkweed Sometimes Fails in Texas
+Why Milkweed Fails in Texas Gardens (And How to Fix It)

 Common Issues: